KONICA MINOLTA

 Striving to create workplaces where employees can work with enthusiasm

-Konica Minolta has issued a statement on health, the Konica Minolta Group Health Declaration, which sets out the principles for promoting health management.
+Konica Minolta has issued a statement on health, the Konica Minolta Group Health Declaration, which sets out the principles for promoting health & Productivity management.
 Based on this declaration, it plans and implements policies under a single management structure (collaborative health) so that the best use can be made of Company resources and its Health Insurance Association.
-The Company is enthusiastically implementing health-promotion measures while practicing swift decision-making on important issues in cooperation with the health promotion group leader in the Human Resources Department, the executive director of the Health Insurance Association, and other management personnel, with the Corporate Human Resources General Manager acting as managing director of the Health Insurance Association.
+The Company is enthusiastically implementing health-promotion measures while practicing swift decision-making on important issues in cooperation with the Leader of the Health Promotion Group of Human Resources Department, the Executive Director of the Health Insurance Society, and other management personnel, with the General Manager of the Human Resource Department concurrently serving as Chairperson of the Health Insurance Society, and the HR Health Promotion Leader concurrently serving as Executive Director of the Health Insurance Society.

-After fiscal 2020, based on the innovative approach of health investment management accounting, Konica Minolta created a strategy map that systematically organizes how the measures implemented to enhance health (health investment) have affected improvements to employees’ health and productivity, and how they led to resolutions to management issues.
-Konica Minolta is addressing health management while linking it to corporate strategies.
+Based on the concept of health investment management accounting, Konica Minolta created a strategy map that systematically organizes how the measures implemented to enhance health (health investment) have affected improvements to employees’ health and productivity, and how they led to resolutions to management issues.
+Konica Minolta is addressing health & Productivity management while linking it to corporate strategies.

 Minimizing the Number of Persons with Health Risks